-0 is to prepare a specialist in the field in accordance with both local and • s and to continue his/her studies at the next level; - s for students to be able to prepare a research or practical paper on current 1 architecture in accordance with pre-defined guidelines and to present it effectively y to an in tereste d audience.
-Learning outcome Knowledge and 1.
-Describes the history and theory of architecture, including knowledge and understanding sharing of art, international architectural styles, modern technologies, social sciences and humanities; 2.
-Understands the role of the architect profession, socio-cultural values, basic principles of urban planning, responsibilities for the preservation and development of the existing urban context and environment, and applies knowledge in architectural design; 3.
-8 7 required for the implementation of architectural projects and its compliance with international construction norms and general principles of world experience in sustainable architecture; 4.
-Reviews modern constructions and technologies of buildings, describes the principles of architectural physics and the latest research achievements; 5.
-Understands the public requirements, customer and user interests, professional ethics and legal regulations related to the design of buildings, construction, improvement of the project area and operation processes.
-6. Creates an architectural project by analyzing the architectural features of the building, including planning principles, aesthetics, functional schemes and the urban planning context of the project area, and taking into account the requirements of professional ethics;
+international requ 1.3 The aim of the pr processes in the program is to prepare a specialist in the field in accordance with both local and uirements and to continue his/her studies at the next level; rogram is for students to be able to prepare a research or practical paper on current field of architecture in accordance with pre-defined guidelines and to present it nterested audience.
+Learning outcome Knowledge and understanding Describes the history and theory of architecture, including knowledge and sharing of art, international architectural styles, modern technologies, social sciences and humanities; Understands the role of the architect profession, socio-cultural values, basic principles of urban planning, responsibilities for the preservation and development of the existing urban context and environment, and applies knowledge in architectural design; Thoroughly reviews and critically understands the documentation required for the implementation of architectural projects and its compliance with international construction norms and general principles of world experience in sustainable architecture; Reviews modern constructions and technologies of buildings, describes the principles of architectural physics and the latest research achievements; Understands the public requirements, customer and user interests, professional ethics and legal regulations related to the design of buildings, construction, improvement of the project area and operation processes.
+Creates an architectural project by analyzing the architectural features of the building, including planning principles, aesthetics, functional schemes and the urban planning context of the project area, and taking into account the requirements of professional ethics;

-Skills The architectural project, as a whole summary document, in accordance with the pre-defined instructions, simultaneously considers the aesthetic-operational properties of structures, modern technologies and materials, as well as transport, communication, technical and safety systems; Uses electronic, graphic, modeling, verbal, written, multimedia and other methods when designing, presenting and reviewing an architectural project.
+Skills The architectural project, as a whole summary document, in accordance with the pre-defined instructions, simultaneously considers the aesthetic- operational properties of structures, modern technologies and materials, as well as transport, communication, technical and safety systems; Uses electronic, graphic, modeling, verbal, written, multimedia and other methods when designing, presenting and reviewing an architectural project.
 Responsibility and autonomy Architectural activities, including design and research activities, work individually or in a team, use a variety of communication skills, and adhere to professional ethics requirements and accountability principles; Defines individual study needs in accordance with its own goals and plans further professional development using the available resources.
 Evaluation Criteria goals and parameters.
-Students may be assessed o o determine student's education results qualitatively in relation to academic program orally and/or in a written way.
-A student's knowledge and skills are assessed through It consists of midterm and final evaluations, the sum of which makes up 100 points.
-(A) Excellent - 91 (B) Very good - 8 (C) Good - 71-80: (D) Satisfactory - (E) Sufficient - 51 Two types of negative g 1-90.
-61-70. -60. chance to sit an additional , meaning that a student requires some more work before passing and is given a examination after independent work; less, meaning that the work of a student is not acceptable and he/she has to study
+Students may be assessed of 100 points grading system.
+Grading system allows: a) Five types of positing 1) (A) Excellent - 91 2) (B) Very good - 8 3) (C) Good - 71-80: 4) (D) Satisfactory - 5) (E) Sufficient - 51 b) Two types of negative g 1) (FX) Fail - 41-50 chance to sit an additional - 100: 1-90.
+61-70. -60.